AndyGauge/rust/src/doc/rustdoc/src/references.md

 # References

 There are many great `rustdoc` references out there.
-This is a collection of those documentation documents on the internet at the time of writing.
-If you know of other great resources, please submit a pull request:

-[Rust official Github]
+If you know of other great resources, please submit a pull request

 ## Official